Bucks dispatch Heat to clinch top seed in East

 Giannis Antetokounmpo and Khris Middleton scored 33 points each as the Milwaukee Bucks -- who trailed by 23 in the first half -- rallied to defeat the Miami Heat 130-116 on Thursday afternoon as part of the NBA restart near Orlando.
 Antetokounmpo, who picked up his fifth foul with 10:48 left in the fourth, added a game-high 12 rebounds and four assists in 30 minutes.
 Middleton had a team-high eight assists and six rebounds in 34 minutes.

 Milwaukee (55-14), which has the best record in the NBA, overcame a 17-point halftime deficit to snap a two-game losing streak and clinch the top seed in the Eastern Conference.
 Beyond the victory, the good news for the Bucks is that they are fully healthy.
-On Thursday, the Bucks got Wesley Mathews and center Brook Lopez back from the injured list.
+On Thursday, the Bucks got Wesley Matthews and center Brook Lopez back.
 In Milwaukee's previous game, on Tuesday against the Brooklyn Nets, the Bucks got guards Eric Bledsoe and Pat Connaughton back from injuries.

 Meanwhile, the Heat were short-handed on Thursday.
 For the second straight game, Miami was without five-time All-Star wing Jimmy Butler (sore right foot).
 Butler, who leads the Heat in scoring, assists and steals, is hoping to return in time for the playoffs.